solarwinds/solarwinds-bindings-node/.github/README.md

 ### Prep - Push Dockerfile

-* Push to master is disabled by branch protection.
+* Push to main is disabled by branch protection.
 * Push to branch which changes any Dockerfile in the `.github/docker-node/` directory will trigger [docker-node.yml](./workflows/docker-node.yml).
 * Workflow will:
   - Build all Dockerfiles and create a [single package](https://github.com/solarwindscloud/solarwinds-bindings-node/pkgs/container/solarwinds-bindings-node%2Fnode) named `node` scoped to `solarwindscloud/solarwinds-bindings-node` (the repo).
 Package has multiple tagged images for each of the dockerfiles from which it was built.
 For example, the image created from a file named `10-centos7-build.Dockerfile` has a `10-centos7-build` tag and can pulled from `ghcr.io/solarwindscloud/solarwinds-bindings-node/node:10-centos7-build`.
 Since this repo is public, the images are also public.